UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-1-basic-io/03-HAL_Clock.md

 ### Demo: Writing Code in a function
 While you might only need to write tens of code to finish different classwork and homework, in real life you would write thousands line of code , and so it is important for you to write your code in different functions.

-In today tutorial, you should put all your code in the four function we give to you in `tutorial2_hw.c`, here I would provide you an example of how it works
+In today tutorial, you should put all your code in the four function we give to you in `gpio_classwork.c`, here I would provide you an example of how it works

 1. Write what you want it to do every loop:
    1. During the 1 - 2 second: `LED3` is flashing (toggle every 100 ms)